List of Pixar film references: Dinoco

 Dinoco is a fictional oil company that first appeared in Toy Story as a small gas station.
-It plays a central role as a key race car sponsor in Cars, and made a small cameo in WALL-E. The company's logo is a dinosaur, but with a Brontosaurus in Toy Story and a Tyrannosaurus in Cars (a reference to Sinclair Oil, which uses a similar dinosaur logo; the name, however, is similar to Sunoco, the current oil and gasoline sponsor of NASCAR).
+It plays a central role as a key race car sponsor in the Cars franchise, and made a small cameo in WALL-E. The company's logo is a dinosaur, but with a Brontosaurus in Toy Story and a Tyrannosaurus in Cars (a reference to Sinclair Oil, which uses a similar dinosaur logo; the name, however, is similar to Sunoco, the current oil and gasoline sponsor of NASCAR).